mike-sino/jupyter-treasure-in-docker/README.md

 * jupyter lab: http://localhost:8888

-* both python 2 and python 3 kernel in miniconda
+* both python 3 and python 2 kernels with miniconda for jupyter lab

-* c and c++11 kernel for jupyter lab
+* c and c++ kernels for jupyter lab

+* SQLite, Mysql and Postgres kernels for jupyter lab